 The facts are indisputable.

-According to AAA, the average price for a gallon of gas in Massachusetts is presently $3.88.
-That's a whopping 16 cents higher than it was just one month ago.
-The price has actually soared to over $4 a gallon at some Norfolk County self-serve stations.
+According to AAA, the average price for a gallon of gas in Rhode Island is presently $3.88.
+That's a whopping 13 cents higher than it was just one month ago.
+And it seems prices are even higher, as plenty of gas stations around the state have jacked up the price well over $4 a gallon in the past week.

-For a list of the gas stations in Dover and Sherborn selling the least expensive fuel, click here for our Commute Page.
+For a list of the gas stations in Bristol and Warren selling the least expensive fuel, click here for our Commute Page.

 Ask 10 different people to explain the cause of the off-season spike and you might get 10 different answers.
 Some have blamed OPEC, while others have blamed big oil companies.
 A recent rash of severe weather has been seen as a cause by some people, as have the energy polices and proposals of one political party or another.
 Still other people have blamed oil speculators on Wall Street.